lsms-worldbank/labeller/src/mdhlp/lbl_replace_pipe.md

 # Description

-Data collected with SurveySolution (SuSo) commonly have pipes in the format `%pipename%` in the variable label.
+Data collected with Survey Solutions (SuSo) commonly have pipes in the format `%pipename%` in the variable label.
 This command can be used to replace such pipes with a value provided by the user.